Rose Fortune: Legacy

 When Black Loyalists, like Fortune, came to Nova Scotia they were subject to racial prejudice, barriers to opportunities, and economic marginalization, in which they did not receive pay commensurate with white people.
 She was also subject to physical threats as a woman.
 Fortune became a "respected and prominent member of the community" by making her own opportunities.
 Now she is known among the African-Canadian community for her strength and pride.

-The Rose Fortune Gate in Bedford, Nova Scotia is named after her.
-In 1999, a plaque in her honour was installed near the location of her house in the Petit Parc on the Annapolis Royal waterfront, part of the Mathieu da Coast heritage trail.
-In May 2015, Rose Fortune's first name was bestowed upon the new ferry, the MV Fundy Rose to operate between Digby, Nova Scotia and Saint John, New Brunswick.
+The Rose Fortune Gate in Bedford, Nova Scotia, is named after her.
+In 1999, a plaque in her honour was installed near the location of her house in the Petit Parc on the Annapolis Royal waterfront, part of the Mathieu Da Costa African Heritage Trail.
+In May 2015, Rose Fortune's first name was bestowed upon the new ferry, the MV Fundy Rose to operate between Digby, Nova Scotia, and Saint John, New Brunswick.

 Fortune was named a National Historic Person on January 12, 2018.
 The plaque was installed by the Historic Sites and Monuments Board of Canada on July 20, 2019, at the waterfront of Annapolis Royal where Rose once worked.
 It is mounted on a granite boulder donated by Fred Bailey, one of Fortune's descendants, which came from the family's land in Lequille, just outside of Annapolis Royal.

 A scholarship, Peter Butler III–Rose Fortune Scholarship Program, was established by the Association of Black Law Enforcers in memory of the initial black police officers in Canada.